Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Better than Betterment for access to financial planners.

-While SoFi doesn't offer tax-loss harvesting, it distinguishes itself by providing access to certified financial planners — as many as you like for SoFi Plus members and one session for non-members.
+While SoFi doesn't offer tax-loss harvesting, it distinguishes itself by providing access to credentialed financial planners — as many as you like for SoFi Plus members and one session for non-members.
 We also like SoFi for its automatic portfolio rebalancing and its robo-advisor service for a 0.25% annual fee.
 While SoFi hasn't been around quite as long as Betterment, its access to human advisors gives it a unique edge in the market.

 5. Blooom